redhat-actions/openshift-actions-runner-chart/README.md

 kubectl get all,secret -l=app.kubernetes.io/instance=$RELEASE_NAME
 ```

 If the pods are created but stuck in a crash loop, view the logs with `kubectl logs <podname>` to see the problem.
+Refer to the [runner container troubleshooting](https://github.com/redhat-actions/openshift-actions-runner#troubleshooting) to resolve any issues.